Who Is Tyler Perry?

 Films and TV Shows

 That same year, Perry proved himself to be a box office powerhouse with the release of his debut film, Diary of a Mad Black Woman, starring Kimberly Elise as the scorned wife and Steve Harris as the adulterous husband.
 Perry appeared as three different characters in the film, including the legendary Madea.
 Eventually grossing more than $50 million, the film's success showed Hollywood that there was a market for urban African-American comedies.

 Perry's plays continued to make a successful leap to the big screen.
-He took on the leading role in Madea's Family Reunion (2006), which he also directed and produced, which scored well with movie goers bringing in more than $63 million.
-Now a major media figure, Perry established his own movie and acting studio in Atlanta that year.
-He also launched his first television series, House of Payne, on the TBS cable network.
-Starring Cassi Davis and LaVan Davis, both of whom have worked with Tyler previously, this sitcom features a multigenerational African American family.
+He took on the leading role in Madea's Family Reunion (2006), a film he also directed and produced which brought in more than $63 million at the box office.
+Establishing his own studio in Atlanta that year, he launched his first television series, House of Payne, on the TBS network.
+Starring Cassi Davis and LaVan Davis, this sitcom featured a multigenerational African American family.